Notify me

 This can be seen in the evolution of watch advertising.

-Many luxury watches are now being advertised as if they have the characteristics of art jewelry such as being created by an individual focusing on chosen aesthetics, being influenced by fine art such as by embodying abstract ideals, and having a significant focus on story or concept.
+Many luxury watches are now being advertised as if they have the characteristics of art jewellery such as being created by an individual focusing on chosen aesthetics, being influenced by fine art such as by embodying abstract ideals, and having a significant focus on story or concept.

 Since everyone has the exact time on the smart-phone in their pocket these days, as well as other functions such as alarms and timers, it is easier for this significant new direction in watch design to place less emphasis on the time-display functionality of a watch, allowing much more focus on the watch as an art object and as an expression of the choices made by the wearer.

-Another area of influences from art jewelry (or fine art) which also aligns strongly with the desires of the current watch market are concepts such as personal exploration, uniqueness, concept and story, breaking free from conventions, evoking emotions, presenting challenging perspectives and deserving special focus.
+Another area of influences from art jewellery (or fine art) which also aligns strongly with the desires of the current watch market are concepts such as personal exploration, uniqueness, concept and story, breaking free from conventions, evoking emotions, presenting challenging perspectives and deserving special focus.

 The “khumeia” by Simon Pierre Delord, which has a significant influence from Art Nouveau, with conventional watch hands.